 Cold and Flu: Cough, Sore throat, Hayfever & Sinusitis.

-Period Pain: (Dysmenorrhoea), Menstrual issues & cycle imbalances.
+Period Problems: Period Pain, Irregular Bleeding, Menstrual issues & hormonal imbalances.

 Post-Partum: A very important time to have nourishment and support.